valchkou/cassandra-driver-mapping/README.md

   	* Automatically Alter table and indexes if entity definition has changed.
   	* Drop table.
   	* Generate Script.

-No mapping files, no scripts, no configuration files.
-You don't have to worry about creating the Table and Indexes for your Entity manually.
-All is built-in and taken care of.
-Entity definition will be automatically [synchronized with C*](#sync).

 <a name="start"/>
 ### Jump Start